(Biceps Tendonitis/Biceps Tendinitis)

 Referral to an Orthopaedic Surgeon, especially if the rupture is recent.

-In the early phase, you’ll most likely be unable to lift your arm or sleep comfortably fully.
+You’ll most likely be unable to lift your arm or sleep comfortably fully in the early phase.
 The first aim is to provide you with some active rest from pain-provoking postures and movements.
 Active rest means that you should stop doing the action or activity that provoked the shoulder pain in the first place and avoid doing anything that causes pain in your shoulder.

 You may need to have your shoulder specially taped to provide pain relief.
 In some cases, it may mean that you need to sleep relatively upright or with pillow support.
 Your physiotherapist will guide you.